Đorđe Marković Koder: Work

 Đorđe Marković Koder was an active and relatively prolific writer, even though he only managed to publish one book, Romoranka, containing his 10.000 verses long poem together with the author's notes and explanations.
 His four other long poems – San Matere Srbske, Devesilje, Mitologije and Iskoni – were collected and published in 1979 by Božo Vukadinović, in a book titled Spevovi.
 He also wrote Slovar, a dictionary aimed at expounding and clarifying the notions used in his poetry.
 It was published in 2005 by Narodna biblioteka "Vuk Karadžić".

 In his attempt to explain and describe his vision of the world by means of poetry, Koder had to construct a number of notions and corresponding terms.
 Most of his terminology is based on Serbian language, but derivatives of foreign words were also used, as well as a number of archaisms, compound nouns and words whose meaning can be inferred from the sound rather than the semantics.
 His dictionary contains most of his terminology, but many notions were explained using other incomprehensible constructs, obscure wording or recursive definitions.
 What's more, the dictionary does not follow alphabetical order, which makes it even more complicated to comprehend.
 Some of the definitions in the dictionary were given in different languages, while some terms were explained by drawings and mathematical formulas.

-Koder's personal mythology often features various species of plants and birds, as well as dreams, spirits, fairies and cosmical forces, whose complex interplay forms the very basis of our existence.
+Koder's personal mythology often features various species of plants and birds, as well as dreams, spirits, fairies and cosmical forces, whose complex interplay forms the basis of existence.
 Even though generally coherent and consistent in itself, his work is extremely hermetic and self-contained, almost impenetrable even to the most educated readers.